krupenik/hotspot-b2plus/grammar/2-homework.md

 8. When he had searched all his pockets and found no key he remembered where it was.

-9. He left it in his overcoat pocket.
+9. He had left it in his overcoat pocket.

 10. Then he remembered something else; his passport and tickets were in his overcoat pocket as well.

 11. I arrived in England in the middle of July.
-I was told that England was shrouded in fog all year round, so I was quite surprised to find that it was merely raining.
+I had been told that England was shrouded in fog all year round, so I was quite surprised to find that it was merely raining.

 12. I asked another passenger, an Englishman, about the fog and he said that there hadn't been any since the previous February.